vimalmenon/Learn-AZ-900/questions/README.md

 ---
 - Azure Traffic Manager Profile
   - DNS Profile
+- Azure Preview
+  - It's unified data governance solution to help manage and govern your on-premises, multicloud, and software as a service (SaaS) data
-- Azure Cost Management Tool
+- Azure Cost Management Tool (Paid Service)
   - Provider cost management to the user / Company
 - Azure Service Health
   - Provide Global View of the status of Azure